John Dandola

 J.D.: Most people misperceive that because they can look at something created by someone else, they then have the right to just grab it up and use it for their own devices without asking.
 Their inevitable reaction when caught is always, "Who do you think you are that I have to ask or pay to use your work?"
 They don't want to comprehend that they are taking away someone else's livelihood derived from talent and training.

-The ease in reproducing almost anything on computer further blurs the line in what we assume we are allowed to do.
+The ease in reproducing almost anything on computer or posting anything and everything unchecked on the internet further blurs the lines in what we assume we are allowed to do.

 A West Orange politician who has stolen from me on multiple occasions and who has had to pay monetary damages on each one of those occasions actually said within earshot, "I'm getting real tired of having to pay that [expletive] every time I use something of his without asking permission!"